What is it?

 - Offer an option for students that miss class due to illness or athletic events

 - Enable students with language or learning challenges to pause and replay lectures for improved comprehension

 About the pilot:

-The Technology and Learning group conducted an evaluation of two lecture capture tools: Matterhorn and Panopto.
+The Technology and Learning group conducted an evaluation of two lecture capture tools: Opencast and Panopto.

-Matterhorn is an open-source lecture capture, administration, and playback service.
+- Opencast is an open-source lecture capture, administration, and playback service.
 It was funded by grants from the Andrew W. Mellon and William and Flora Hewlett foundations, and developed by a number of academic institutions, including the University of California at Berkeley and Cambridge University.
-Matterhorn offers options to capture both classroom video and computer projections, and then provide a friendly web interface to play the lectures or presentations online.
-You can learn more about Matterhorn by visiting http://opencast.org/matterhorn/ or watching an overview video.
+Opencast offers options to capture both classroom video and computer projections, and then provide a friendly web interface to play the lectures or presentations online.
+You can learn more about Opencast by visiting http://opencast.org or watching an overview video.